vijayavs/openshift-aws-advanced-install/README.md

 * Choose **Select an existing security group** option
 * Choose the security group with the name **ssh-access**
 * Seclect **Review and Launch**.
 This will create a new EC2 instance
-* When prompted with the dialog **Select an existing key pair or create new key pair**, please choose **Choose an existing key pair** and then select the Key Pair created in Step #1
+* When prompted with the dialog **Select an existing key pair or create new key pair**, please choose **Choose an existing key pair** and then select the Key Pair imported in Step #2

-# 8. Login and update bastion instance
+# 5. Login and update bastion instance
-After creating the bastion instance, it is a good idea to login as ec2-user using the Key Pair created in Step 1
+After creating the bastion instance, it is a good idea to login as ec2-user using the Key Pair imported in Step 2

 * Use the below command to login to bastion instance

   ```
-  ssh -i "<key-pair-file>.pem" ec2-user@<public-dns-name>
+  ssh -i "<key-pair-file>" ec2-user@<public-dns-name>
   ```
 * Above command should successfully login as ec2-user
 * Switch to root user